schoolcarnivals.com

 Stack six wood or aluminum milk bottles (available from carnival suppliers) in a pyramid.
 Each player gets to throw one to three rubber baseballs at the bottles.
 You can decide if they must knock down all or just a few bottles to win a prize.

 Build a target frame that consists of rows of dowels sticking up from a plywood base.
 Attach different prizes to the dowels and the player wins the prize they "ring."
 Use bendy plastic farm animals as one of the prizes.
-We have wood ring toss rings in our Catalog.

 Set up specially made carnival break-a-plates in front of a picnic cloth background.
 Player throws three rubber baseballs to try and break a plate.
 Don't forget to add some plastic ants for atmosphere.

 Check your yellow pages to find a pony ride operator in your area.
 If you are very lucky, you may have a willing horse or pony owner in your group who will volunteer.
-Also see Pony Rides.

 Player throws a hula hoop to try and ring a pumpkin or a plush pig on a stand.
 Hoop must be completely around the pumpkin (or pig) and stand to win.

 Player tries to toss plastic pickles into glass jars.
 You could color-code the jars to determine the prize, or just give different prizes for getting one, two, or three pickles in.
-We have imitation pickles in our Catalog.

 While a lot of work all on its own, a student talent show would be a fun addition to your fair.